zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 Throughout the world, you may also find glowing *glowing white orbs*.
 These are pre-placed traversal points, and can allow you to climb up a larger ledge, climb a ladder, or any number of things.
 Keep an eye out for them!

+## Crouching will adjust your collision

+If you crouch, your collision will adjust accordingly.
+This way, enemies will miss you if they were to hit your head, and you can crouch through some smaller gaps!

 ## Lay down on the ground

 By performing either one of the following actions, you can lay down on the ground!
-This prevents enemies from seeing you, but it does not make your hitbox smaller.
-We can hope for [Dynamic Collision Adjustment](https://www.nexusmods.com/skyrimspecialedition/mods/76783) compatibility in the future!
+This prevents enemies from seeing you, **and it WILL make your hitbox/collision smaller!** This will allow you to crawl through very small gaps, go under tables and more!
+Try to use this somewhat responsibly!

 - Hold CTRL while sneaking to slowly go prone.
 - CTRL + W while sneaking to jump into prone.
 - Hold CTRL while prone to get up again.
 - CTRL + A/D to roll left or right respectively.

 Keep in mind that you can only perform this action with your weapons **sheathed**.
 You cannot lie down with your weapons, fists, or magic out.
+You are also unable to stop sneaking, while you are prone.

 ## Find and use a variety of new weapon types